lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/data-sources.md

 sidebar_label: Data Sources
 ---

-When constructing the `Query` resolver tree, Mirage accepts multiple data sources which are used to generate data for a specific field.
+When constructing the `Query` resolver tree, Kimera accepts multiple data sources which are used to generate data for a specific field.

 The data sources have different priorities: a field found in a **higher priority** data source will never be overwritten by a conflicting field found in a **lower priority** source.